huggingface/blog/fine-tune-segformer.md

 If you don't want to create your own dataset, but found a suitable dataset for your use case on the Hugging Face Hub, you can define the identifier here.

 For example, you can use the full labeled sidewalk dataset.
+Note that you can check out the examples [directly in your browser](https://huggingface.co/datasets/segments/sidewalk-semantic).

 ```python